School of Medicine

 BioSeema Yasmin is an Emmy Award-winning journalist, poet, medical doctor and author.
 Yasmin served as an officer in the Epidemic Intelligence Service at the U.S. Centers for Disease Control and Prevention where she investigated disease outbreaks and was principal investigator on a number of CDC studies.
 Yasmin trained in journalism at the University of Toronto and in medicine at the University of Cambridge.

-Yasmin was a finalist for the Pulitzer Prize in breaking news in 2017 with a team from The Dallas Morning News and recipient of an Emmy for her reporting on neglected diseases.
-She received two grants from the Pulitzer Center on Crisis Reporting.
-In 2017, Yasmin was a John S. Knight Fellow in Journalism at Stanford University investigating the spread of health misinformation and disinformation during epidemics.
+Yasmin was a finalist for the Pulitzer Prize in breaking news in 2017 with a team from The Dallas Morning News for coverage of a mass shooting, and recipient of an Emmy for her reporting on neglected diseases.
+She received multiple grants from the Pulitzer Center on Crisis Reporting for coverage of gender based violence in India and the aftermath of the Ebola epidemic in West Africa.
+In 2017, Yasmin was a John S. Knight Fellow in Journalism at Stanford University investigating the spread of health misinformation and disinformation during public health crises.
 Previously she was a science correspondent at The Dallas Morning News, medical analyst for CNN, and professor of public health at the University of Texas at Dallas.
+She taught crisis management and crisis communication at the UCLA Anderson School of Management as a Visiting Assistant Professor from 2020-2023.

-Yasmin’s unique expertise in medicine, epidemics and journalism has been called upon by The Presidential Commission for the Study of Bioethical Issues, the Aspen Institute, Skoll Foundation and others.
+Yasmin’s unique expertise in epidemics and communications has been called upon by the Vatican, the Presidential Commission for the Study of Bioethical Issues, the Aspen Institute, the Skoll Foundation, the Biden White House, and others.
+She teaches a new paradigm for trust-building and evidence-based communication to leadership at the World Health Organization and CDC.
+In 2019, she was the inaugural director of the Stanford Health Communication Initiative.

 Sr Research Scholar, Medicine - Family & Community Medicine